-The latest version of Safeguard PowerShell includes two cmdlets to perform the hard delete:
+The latest version of Safeguard PowerShell includes two cmdlets to perform the hard delete.

-split-safeguardSessionCluster -SessionMaster <name or ID of session master> Remove-SafeguardSessionSplitCluster -SessionMaster <name or ID of session master>
+split-safeguardSessionCluster -SessionMaster <name or ID of session master> Remove-SafeguardSessionSplitCluster -SessionMaster <name or ID of session master> See OneIdentity/safeguard-ps.

 Hard delete with Swagger